aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 ## Dynamically Generating the manifest.json

 We need to access the environment variables to determine which app icon to use.
-A way to do this in the Next.js App Router is by creating an API route.
+A way to do this in Next.js is by creating an API route.
 This API route can read an environment variable and return the appropriate JSON response for the manifest.

-We can create an API route in the `app/api` directory.
+For the App Router, we can create an API route in the `app/api` directory with a folder containing a `route.ts`.
 Let's create a `manifest` directory with a `route.ts` file:

 ```ts
 // app/api/manifest/route.ts